bodywork-ml/bodywork-core/docs/quickstart_serve_model.md

 * How to deploy the service.
 * How to test the deployed service.

-## An Example ML Scoring Service - Returning Predicted Class
+## A ML Scoring Service - Returning the Predicted Class

 ![batch_job](images/concepts_deploy_scoring_service.png)

 The example ML model that we want to expose as a service with a REST API, returns the predicted sub-species of an iris plant, given four of its critical dimension as inputs.
-For more information on this ML task see ['Quickstart - Train and deploy'](quickstart_train_and_deploy.md).
-The Bodywork project for this single-stage service-deployment workflow is contained within the [bodywork-serve-model-project](https://github.com/bodywork-ml/bodywork-serve-model-project) GitHub repository, whose root directory is as follows,
+For more information on this ML task see ['Quickstart - Train and Deploy Pipeline'](quickstart_train_and_deploy.md#a-machine-learning-task).

+The Bodywork project for this single-stage workflow is packaged as a [GitHub repository](https://github.com/bodywork-ml/bodywork-serve-model-project), whose root directory is structured as follows,

 ```text
 root/